 Carol, the lethal, no-nonsense badass with a heart of gold (who used to be the most believable and consistently well-written character on the show until this past year; though Melissa McBride manages to save the character), gave Ezekiel a cheesy “you’re not the hero we deserve, but the one that we need” speech as he totally bitched out and abandoned his people after leading them to war.
 Jesus, whose name is freaking Jesus, offered bread and words of kindness to his hungry, homeless flock outside of Hilltop.
-Our favorite reformed teen psychopath, Carl, said the words “sometimes kids have to find their own way to show their parents the way” to newcomer Siddiq; and — as we expected when he passed one of their lookouts last Sunday — Rick’s plotline involved the Scavengers.
+Our favourite reformed teen psychopath, Carl, said the words “sometimes kids have to find their own way to show their parents the way” to newcomer Siddiq; and — as we expected when he passed one of their lookouts last Sunday — Rick’s plotline involved the Scavengers.

 No good can ever come of that.